hiltmon/hiltmon.com/source/about/index.markdown

 {% img left /images/the_hiltmon_2013_end.jpg 200 270 %}

 My name is **Hilton Lipschitz**, but everybody calls me **hiltmon**.

-I am the designer, consultant,  programmer, and owner of [Noverse LLC](http://www.noverse.com), an independent iOS (iPad, iPhone and iPod Touch), Macintosh (OS X) and Web (Ruby on Rails) product development company, based in New York, USA.
+Currently, I am Chief Technology Officer (CTO) in a small, growing New York Hedge Fund, designing and building the most amazing trading technology ever.
+In my spare time, I am the designer, consultant,  programmer, and owner of [Noverse LLC](http://www.noverse.com), an independent iOS (iPad, iPhone and iPod Touch), Macintosh (OS X) and Web (Ruby on Rails) product development company, based in New York, USA.

 My background is varied: born in South Africa, bred in Australia, lived in Japan and now in New York.
-I have been a programmer for over 22 years, a project manager on some large and complex projects in the 1990's and more recently, a CTO at two hedge funds.
-Having been there and done that, I decided over 2 years ago to go indie, to consult, to make my own products and to help others make amazing brilliant software products.
+I have been a programmer for over 24 years, a project manager on some large and complex projects in the 1990's and more recently, a CTO at two hedge funds.
+Having been there and done that, I decided over 4 years ago to go indie, to consult, to make my own products and to help others make amazing brilliant software products.

-I have released one awesome web product so far:

-{% img left /images/kifu-44.png 44 44 %}

-[Kifu](http://www.kifuapp.com), an online application to help manage your community, its events and finances.
-Take a look at [http://www.kifuapp.com](http://www.kifuapp.com) for more details.

-On the iOS side:

-{% img left /images/timetocall-44.png 44 44 %}

-[TimeToCall]({{ root_url }}/timetocall/) is an iPhone and iPad app to show you the best time to call overseas.
-Play with time to find the right time across a wide variety of places.

-{% img left /images/oo-44.png 44 44 %}

-If you live in Australia or New Zealand, grab the [oo.com.au](http://itunes.apple.com/au/app/oo-com-au/id422693241) iPhone app, allowing you to browse and purchase the great products offered by [oo.com.au](http://www.oo.com.au).
+And then I got back into the game.

-I have also released a whole bunch of free code, bundles and themes for developers to share, see my [code]({{ root_url }}/code/) page.
+I have released a whole bunch of free code, bundles and themes for developers to share, see my [code]({{ root_url }}/code/) page.

-You can get in touch with me using any of the methods below. **Note**: If you’re interested in contacting me for business reasons (such as enquiring about my [development services](http://www.noverse.com/services/), please instead use the contact information on my business site, [Noverse.com](http://www.noverse.com)).
+You can get in touch with me using any of the methods below.<span class="light"> **Note**: If you’re interested in contacting me for business reasons (such as enquiring about my [development services](http://www.noverse.com/services/), please instead use the contact information on my business site, [Noverse.com](http://www.noverse.com)).</span>

 ## Contact Me